elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 ### PAM In Action

-So let&#8217;s try this out.
+So let's try this out.
 I want to lock a user out after 3 failed login attempts.
-We were playing around with account management before, let&#8217;s see if they are still on the system:
+We were playing around with account management before, let's see if they are still on the system:

     [root@rhel2 ~]# tail -2 /etc/passwd
     user1:x:500:500::/home/user1:/bin/bash
     user2:x:501:501::/home/user2:/bin/bash

-So let&#8217;s check out the available PAM modules on the system:
+So let's check out the available PAM modules on the system:

     [root@rhel2 ~]# ls /lib/security/
     pam_access.so     pam_keyinit.so    pam_permit.so       pam_tally2.so